Urban forestry: Street trees

 Planning is an important step in the establishment of street trees.
 Policies and guidelines are beneficial in the street tree planning process by lowering costs and improving the health and safety of a municipality.
 Studies have shown that municipalities that do not abide by policies and guidelines are shown to have higher costs in economic and environmental aspects.
 Models and formulas may also be used to warrant adequate species diversity for more resiliency to disturbances and stressors.
 An example of a formula that municipalities abide by in planning is Santamour's 10-20-30 rule.
 This formula allows for no more than 10% of the same tree species, no more than 20% of the same genus, and no more than 30% of the same family.

 The Species Selection Model focuses on procedures that create a suitable street tree by surveying common species used in urban areas.
 The Analytic Hierarchy Process is a three layer structure that includes an objective, criteria, and factors.
 Some factors that may be included in street tree establishment are tree height, DBH, canopy density, and drought resistance.
 Planning for the physical tree planting should consider bare root and balled-and burlapped (B&B) trees.
 When deciding upon bare root or B&B, species, age, street traffic intensity, site type, wound presence, and dimensions of sidewalk pit cuts should be examined.
 Taking into account bare root and B&B trees along with the above criteria are beneficial in the physical aspects of establishing street trees.

+According to the Senseable City Lab at the Massachusetts Institute of Technology (MIT), which measures urban canopy cover in the world's most prominent cities, the city of Tampa had a Green View Index of 36.1%, representing the total percentage of the city covered by urban trees.
+Tampa was followed by Singapore (29.3%), Oslo (28.8%), Sydney and Vancouver (both tying at 25.9%), Cambridge, Massachusetts (25.3%).
+By using satellite data that show trees in parks, homes and on streets, researchers at the United States Forest Service selected 25 of the most populated urban areas (only one city per country) to analyze how their tree coverage compared, where it put New York City in first place (with 39.2% of tree cover), followed by Moscow (29.1%), São Paulo (27.4%), and Paris (26.4%).
+Frankfurt was named European City of Trees in 2014 for its care of its trees, and for featuring around 200,000 of trees in public spaces and in Frankfurt City Forest.